In this article you will find:

 10. The one-word icebreaker

-Keep things simple by having everyone describe their current mood in one word.
+Keep things simple by having everyone describe their current mood in one word in this fun ice breaker activity.
 You can have people explain their one-word mood descriptor if you want to add more depth to your icebreaker activities, but you can also just go with the flow and enjoy how cryptic some of the answers can be e.g. I feel alpaca.

 People also ask these questions about team building icebreakers